 Table 7 above, shows the proportion of adults resident in care homes on 31st March each year.
-These figures show that more work is needed, at the point of residents' reviews, to check if other care options could be considered, to reduce the proportion of adults living in care homes in Shropshire.
+These figures show that the reductions in placements is taking place in both residential and nursing care.

-As stated earlier, we are looking to reduce admissions and numbers residing in care homes, to reduce peoples' dependency and to reduce our care support costs.
+We are looking to continue reduce admissions and numbers residing in care homes, to reduce peoples' dependency and to reduce our care support costs.
 Entering care homes is seen as a last resort option, once all other types of care services have been explored.